MicrosoftDocs/azure-devops-yaml-schema/task-reference/vstest-v2.md

 **`vsTestVersion`** - **Test platform version**<br>
 `string`.
 Optional.
 Use when `vstestLocationMethod = version`.
 Allowed values: `latest`, `16.0` (Visual Studio 2019), `15.0` (Visual Studio 2017), `14.0` (Visual Studio 2015), `toolsInstaller` (Installed by Tools Installer).
 Default value: `latest`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-The version of Visual Studio test to use.
-If latest is specified it chooses Visual Studio 2017 or Visual Studio 2015 depending on what is installed.
+Specifies the version of Visual Studio Test to use.
+If **latest** is specified, it chooses Visual Studio 2017 or Visual Studio 2015 depending on what is installed.
 Visual Studio 2013 is not supported.
-To run tests without needing Visual Studio on the agent, use the ‘Installed by tools installer’ option.
-Be sure to include the ‘Visual Studio Test Platform Installer’ task to acquire the test platform from nuget.
+To run tests without needing Visual Studio on the agent, use the **Installed by tools installer** option.
+Be sure to include the **Visual Studio Test Platform Installer** task to acquire the test platform from NuGet.
 <!-- :::editable-content-end::: -->
 <br>